B2B Sales 101: Definition, Techniques & More

-In this article, you’ll learn how businesses use varying strategies to sell to each other and what type of software they can use.
-Using the information provided, you’ll be able to determine which selling techniques are best suited for your company and how you can use these to effectively increase B2B sales.
+This article examines 10 effective business strategies for closing B2B sales.
+Using the information provided, you’ll be able to determine which selling techniques are best suited for your company and how you can use them to increase B2B sales.

 Use the links below to navigate each section:

 - How are B2B sales different from B2C sales?